shidel/FDI/README.md

         FPKGS       = Set in FPINS600 and points to list of binary packages to be installed.

+        FPSKP       = When "y", installer will ignore missing packages.
+                    Otherwise, a missing package will cause an error.
+Default is "y".

         FEXT        = File extension of new source AUTOEXEC.BAT and FDCONFIG.SYS files that will be used to replace existing versions.
                     The default setting is "DEF".
 (AUTOEXEC.DEF, FDCONFIG.DEF)